XVs32/kcauto_custom/README.md

 ### Features form kcauto_custom

-* Fleet preset for automate ship switch for every combat sorties
+* More fleet presets that you could define in a config file
 * Auto akashi repair
-* Auto starter script which picks an suitble expedition combination and full combat course each day
 * Auto factory which runs the daily develop and ship building
-* Easy-to-use script which user can setup a config in a few clicks
-* Bug fix for Ship Switcher and Quest Module etc. in kcauto
+* Auto selection of sortie map based on currently available quest

 ## Installation

-***Warnning*** : In Windows, only the core functions from **kc_auto** might work, this project is not made for Windows afterall.
+***Warnning*** : This thing is not made for Windows, althought it could theoretically run on Windows, I might or might not fix any compatibility problems.

 * Install Python 3.7.3
   * Warning for Windows users: This thing is not tested on Windows, the script are made for linux at the first place.
 WSL might be able to do the magic, but there is not promise.